FitzPatrick2002/MyNewRepository/ReadMe.md

 I AM The MaN ThAt iS goINg To burn your house down with the LeMonS

 And again here I am tied and bound, feeling low, i don't know what was later in that song

+Nichijou was a huge part of my life you know...